 One invaluable step forward is the recent introduction of a law concerning emotional and psychological manifestations of abuse — until now very difficult to quantify — sometimes, but not always, a precursor to physical violence although perhaps more subtle as there are no physical bruises.
 Continue reading →

 When the author Jan Morris reviewed ‘West:’ in IWA’s journal, AGENDA on 25/12/2010, she posed this question: ‘Is it good or bad to be proprioceptive?’
 We replied to this review in a post of our own: ‘Our response to a review by Jan Morris.’
 ‘The point ”proprioceptive” is most pertinent to our sister’s story.
 Jim Perrin has made cleverly libel-less statements in these passages.
 We know to whom he refers, as do others also.
 He knows that we know (as they say) and it is a serious matter which we will be writing about in a future post.’

-Jim Perrin had written of our sister — with a reference to her former husband which was virtually libellous—and described, with distasteful relish, injuries which he claimed she had received.
-He said: ‘A previous man in her life had beaten her savagely about the head, and her corrective balance was gone.’
-And on page 220, describing an accident, he wrote: ‘She had fallen in the night at the flat where she was staying, had cracked her lumbar vertebra.’
+Jim Perrin had written about our sister — with a reference to her former husband which was virtually libellous, and described, with an almost abnormally distasteful relish, injuries which he claimed she had received at his hands.
+He said: ‘a previous man in her life had beaten her savagely about the head, and her corrective balance was gone.’
+And on page 220, describing an accident, he wrote: ‘she had fallen in the night at the flat where she was staying, had cracked her lumbar vertebra.’
 He could not have known this — there was no medical examination.
 (See Jac’s accident to read his description of another accident which befell her.)